 Fiscal Year: The year end for Matson is December 31.
 The period end for MatNav occurred on the last Friday in December, except for certain Company subsidiaries whose period closed on December 31.
-Included in these Consolidated Financial Statements are 52 weeks in fiscal years 2023 and 2022 and 53 weeks in fiscal year 2021 for MatNav.
+Included in these Consolidated Financial Statements are 52 weeks in fiscal years 2024, 2023 and 2022 for MatNav.